 Accommodations

-Gold River, British Columbia is the usual staging area for the Nootka Trail.
+Gold River and Tahsis are the usual staging areas for the Nootka Trail.
 Accommodations in town are limited and book up quickly in the high season.
-There are a few options east of Gold River, including camping in Strathcona Provincial Park.
+There are a few options east of Gold River, including lodging and camping in Strathcona Provincial Park.
 Reservations are recommended.

 Strathcona Park Lodge